-A Facilitated IEP/ARD meeting may also be an option at the local level.
-For more information or training opportunities, contact your local Education service center.
+Requesting a Facilitated IEP/ARD meeting may also be an option at the district level.
+For more information on facilitation or training opportunities, contact your local Education Service Center.

 Bottom line: when you resolve your complaints or disagreements at the local level, everyone wins, most importantly your child.
 Parents should always try one more ARD/IEP meeting to attempt to resolve any disagreements before moving on to other dispute resolution options.

 Let’s say you’ve done all you can at the local level.
-There are three options available to address conflict through TEA.
+There are four options available to address conflict through the Texas Education Agency (TEA).
 Those options are:

 - File a complaint with the Texas Education Agency.
 For more information on filing a complaint, click here.

 - Request Mediation, a process that allows parents and school districts to work out disagreements without litigation (without involving a court of law).
 For more information on Mediation, click here.

 - Request a Due Process Hearing, a (involving a hearing officer and lawyers, much like a trial at a courthouse) for more information on Due Process Hearings, click here.

 - Resolution Session, a last-ditch effort to resolve the complaint before actually going to a Due Process Hearing.
 The Resolution Session is a new addition to the IDEA 2004.
 For more information on the Resolution Session, click here.

 Region 13 – Facilitated IEP’s